microsoft/CCF/sphinx/source/members/open_network.rst

 Other members are then able to vote for the proposal using the returned proposal id (here ``2``, as per ``"result":{"completed":false,"id":2}``).

-Once the proposal has received enough votes under the rules of the :term:`constitution` (``"result":true``), the network is opened to users (see :ref:`developers/example:Example Application` for a simple business logic and transactions).
+Once the proposal has received enough votes under the rules of the :term:`Constitution` (``"result":true``), the network is opened to users (see :ref:`developers/example:Example Application` for a simple business logic and transactions).
 It is only then that users are able to execute transactions on the business logic defined by the enclave file (``--enclave-file`` option to ``cchost``).